- Total population: 6.1 million

 What still needs to be done?

 We will continue to support Syrians who have been forced from their homes, as well as underserved Lebanese.
-The IRC will also open and expand sites across Lebanon according to greatest need.

 As a leader in protection, the IRC will strengthen our efforts to stop child labor, identify violations of refugee rights, and provide legal services to those in need.